rafdegan/solr-quickstart/README.md

     http://solr-<domainname>.rhcloud.com/

 The default user is 'solr' and the password is 'solr'.
-Please change the default password after first login.
+Please change the default password.

+## Notice
+It does not scale

 ## Support
 Any use is at your own risk.